 Other Tool Brands to Consider

 - Stanley: Stanley is another highly-regarded brand in the tool space that’s known for creating quality tools that can stand the test of time.
 The options with Stanley can be a bit pricier than some other brands on this list, but the brand is definitely a case of “you get what you pay for” when it comes to long-lasting reliability and strength.

 - Husky: Husky covers every area of the market with its tool lines, catering to the demands of professional craftsmen and home builders alike.
-There are a large range of Husky tools to choose from along with about a dozen well-supplied pre-selected toolkits you can buy, so if you’re on the hunt for variety and want the all-in-one experience, Husky might be the right choice for you.
+There are a large range of Husky tools to choose from, along with about a dozen well-supplied pre-selected toolkits you can buy, so if you’re on the hunt for variety and want the all-in-one experience, Husky might be the right choice for you.

 Tool Brands to Avoid and the Worst Tool Brands

 - Craftsman: Since their $900m acquisition by Black & Decker in 2017, many tool heads have reported a significant drop in the overall quality of tools that Craftsman used to be known for.
-This is likely due to outsourcing the production of tools to China, a move which seems to have doomed every brand in this space before it.
+This is likely due to outsourcing the production of hand tools to China, a move that seems to have doomed every brand in this space before it.

 Best Tool Brand Buying Guide